Nurnberg-Meistersinger/cicada-test-task/Research/risk-report.md

 ## 6. Due Diligence

-The Solera project presents itself as a credit hub on Plume, but the broader due diligence raises several concerns about maturity and long-term viability.
+The Solera project positions itself as a credit hub on Plume, but broader due diligence reveals material concerns around maturity, transparency, and sustainability.

-**Team.** The developers behind Solera remain fully anonymous.
-No names, LinkedIn profiles, or GitHub activity are disclosed.
-While anonymity is not unusual in DeFi, it reduces accountability and makes it difficult to assess the competence of the team compared to protocols like Aave or Morpho where track record is public.
+**Team.** The developers behind Solera remain anonymous, with no disclosed names, LinkedIn profiles, or verifiable GitHub activity.
+While pseudonymous teams are not uncommon in DeFi, the absence of a visible track record reduces accountability and limits external validation of the team’s competence.

-**Funding and investors.** There is no evidence of venture backing or institutional investors.
-The only visible affiliation is with the Plume ecosystem itself, as Solera is exclusively deployed on Plume and relies on Morpho’s stack.
-This creates some ecosystem credibility but also ties Solera’s success entirely to the fate of a single emerging L1.
+**Funding and investors.** There is no evidence of venture capital or institutional backers.
+The only identifiable affiliation is with the Plume ecosystem, as Solera is exclusively deployed on Plume and integrates Morpho’s stack.
+While this provides ecosystem alignment, it also couples Solera’s prospects tightly to the trajectory of a single emerging L1.

-**Documentation.** The project maintains relatively structured docs with risk parameters, addresses, and audit links.
-However, discrepancies exist between the documentation and live deployment: for instance, WETH/pETH are described with LTV values around 70%, yet the dashboard currently shows LTV = 0% due to frozen assets.
-Such gaps suggest that live configuration lags behind specifications, a sign of operational immaturity.
+**Documentation.** The project maintains structured documentation with risk parameters, addresses, and audit references.
+However, discrepancies exist between published specifications and live deployment: for example, WETH/pETH are documented with LTV values around 70%, but the dashboard currently shows LTV = 0% due to frozen assets.
+This indicates misalignment between intended parameters and on-chain configuration.

-**Listings and market metrics.** Solera is listed on DefiLlama but absent from other major aggregators like CoinGecko, CMC, or Token Terminal.
-According to DefiLlama (Sep 2025), TVL is ~$24.5K with ~$22.3K borrowed.
-Earlier in June, TVL briefly spiked above $16M before collapsing back near zero, indicating either testing by a single large depositor or temporary inflation through incentives.
-Such volatility undermines confidence in the stability of the user base.
+**Listings and market metrics.** Solera is tracked on DefiLlama but absent from major aggregators such as CoinGecko, CoinMarketCap, or Token Terminal.
+As of September 2025, DefiLlama reports ~$24.5K TVL and ~$22.3K borrowed.
+Earlier in June, TVL briefly exceeded $16M before collapsing, suggesting either concentrated activity from a single depositor or temporary incentive-driven inflows.
+Such volatility indicates that the user base is shallow and highly unstable.

-**Social presence.** The project maintains a website and a Twitter/X account, but community engagement is weak and no active Discord/Telegram hubs were found.
-The limited visibility makes it unlikely that Solera can attract sustained user adoption without stronger outreach.
+**Social presence.** The project maintains a website and a Twitter/X account, but no active Discord/Telegram channels were identified, and overall community engagement is weak.
+This lack of traction limits organic monitoring, peer review, and grassroots adoption.

-Overall, the due diligence paints Solera as an **early-stage, high-risk protocol**: the team is anonymous, there is no clear investor backing, documentation and live configuration diverge, and traction remains limited.
-Its close link to the Plume ecosystem gives some credibility, but also concentrates systemic risk on a single chain and its native stablecoin (pUSD).
+**Overall assessment.** Due diligence highlights Solera as an **early-stage, high-risk protocol**: the team is non-transparent, investor backing is absent, live configuration diverges from documentation, and user adoption remains minimal and volatile.
+Its close integration with Plume provides ecosystem credibility but concentrates systemic risk on a single chain and its native stablecoin (pUSD).

-## 7. Code Overview
+## 7. Smart Contracts

 This section provides a deployment-grounded overview of Solera’s smart contracts on **Plume**, grouped by function.
 All addresses were validated via AddressBook, Tenderly, and Foundry fork tests against `PLUME_RPC`.

-**Red flag**: The core codebase of Solera is **not public**.
+**Red flag:** The Solera codebase is **not public**.

-This significantly limits transparency, prevents community review, and reduces the ability for independent researchers to verify implementation details.
-All analysis below is therefore based on **on-chain verified contracts**, Tenderly traces, and Foundry fork testing.
+This absence of source code limits transparency, prevents community review, and forces independent researchers to rely on on-chain verified bytecode, Tenderly traces, and fork-based validation.

 ### 7.1 Component map (by cluster)